asgardeo/mobile-ui-sdks/android/README.md

-# Developer Documentation - For Android SDK
+# Asgardeo Android SDK

 ## Introduction

-The Asgardeo Auth Android SDK enables Android applications (written in Kotlin) to utilize OpenID Connect (OIDC) authentication with the WSO2 Identity Server/Asgardeo serving as the Consumer Identity and Access Management (CIAM) Provider through application-native authentication.
+The Asgardeo Auth Android SDK enables Android applications (written in Kotlin) to utilize OpenID Connect (OIDC) authentication with the Asgardeo serving as the Consumer Identity and Access Management (CIAM) Provider through application-native authentication.
 This SDK assists you in creating custom login flows directly within the applications themselves, without relying on browser redirects, thereby prioritizing user experience.

 ## Prerequisite